 Soy lecithin contains genetically modified soy, along with soy phytoestrogens that may promote an increased risk of breast cancer in adult women.
-Soy lecithin also contains a compound called feinstein that can have negative effects on fertility and reproduction.
+In addition, soy lecithin contains a compound called feinstein that can have negative effects on fertility and reproduction.
 Studies have shown that soy lecithin can affect immature brain cells, leading to impeded brain development.
 While the Hershey’s bars in the candy isle might look tempting, eating them can put your body at risk for many health issues.

 Health Benefits Of Raw Cacao

 Pure cacao contains more antioxidants than blueberries and acai.
 It’s also rich in minerals!
-It contains iron, potassium, calcium, zinc, copper and manganese.
+It contains iron, potassium, calcium, zinc, copper, and manganese.
 Cacao also contains flavonoids that are believed to have cancer-fighting properties.
 If you’re eating processed chocolate, you aren’t reaping the same health benefits.
 Cacao contains nearly four times the antioxidant content of regular processed dark chocolate.
-Processed chocolate also contains dairy, which blocks the absorption of antioxidants.
+On top of that, processed chocolate also contains dairy, which blocks the absorption of antioxidants.

-- It reduces your risk of cardiovascular disease and stroke
+- Reduce your risk of cardiovascular disease and stroke

 DIY Real Chocolate Recipe